This blog should provide some answers to frequently asked questions around sales quote processing in SAP Cloud for Customer.

 How to default sales data in the quote?

-How does pricing work for sales quotes?
+How does pricing work in quotes?

 Does pricing support gross pricing?